gohoyer/Alfred-Rectangle-Shortcuts/README.md

 # Alfred-Rectangle-Shortcuts
 This is an Alfred workflow that allows you to list and access [Rectangle](https://rectangleapp.com) shortcuts.

+## Requirements
+This workflow requires you to have python3 installed on you system.

 ## Usage
 Just type rct and select the option you want:
 <img width="558" alt="main" src="https://user-images.githubusercontent.com/13389074/150990873-873be6ac-c4f9-4f1e-ba9a-5e7a24ee9ec9.png">